duraseb/meshtastic_firmware/SIGNAL_ROUTING.md

 Direct first-hop frames key RELAY on the originator NodeID when `relay_node` is absent or matches the sender; multi-hop frames use resolved last-hop identity (or the shared unresolved slot).

+A node running SR that has no established graph — not one direct neighbour recorded — does not charge the shared unresolved slot at all (`shouldChargeUnresolvedRelay`).
+Just after boot every `relay_node` byte is unresolved, so the single shared slot would trip on ordinary traffic and suppress exactly the relays the node needs in order to learn who its neighbours are.
+One known direct neighbour is enough to start charging it normally.
+A build without SR charges it unconditionally, having no graph to wait for.

 ### Young-node bucket